maxlanceund/equal-system/papers/information_projection_framework-en.md

 5. D_f is qualitatively sensitive to phase transitions.
 6. D_f and mutual information are two independent information-theoretic quantities.
 7. Area-law and holographic features appear in toy models.
+8. In a gapped system, D_f still approaches 1; no counterexample was found.
+9. A boundary condition of the framework is revealed: the information content of the macroscopic description must be of the same order as the microscopic entropy for a counterexample to arise.

 **Final positioning of this paper**: